Housing & Residential Life

 - Any resident or guest who is in violation of the guest visitation policy may be subject to misconduct action by the Hall Director.

 - All residents are responsible for the actions of their guests.
 All guests must comply with all residence hall rules and regulations.
 If a guest of a resident is found in violation of a rule or regulation, they may be denied entrance to the residence halls.

 Residents who have guests who violate policies, may be denied the privilege of checking in guests for the remainder of the semester.

 *Note: No minors are allowed in the residence halls without the prior approval of the Office of Housing and Residential Life.
 Residents may obtain a guest pass for minors at the Housing Office, Student Union 225, Monday through Friday, 8:00 am to 5:00 pm by filling out the appropriate paperwork, or from a Hall Director on duty after hours, the form may be obtained by visiting our web page www.msubillings.edu/reslife under forms.
 Residents must obtain the pass at least 48 hours in advance.
 Permission must be granted from a parent or a legal guardian of the minor.
 Housing and Residential Life has the right to refuse a request for minor visitation for safety and liability reasons.
 The minor must be accompanied by the host student at all times during the stay

 J. Burning of Incendiaries/Candles:

-The burning of incense, candles, cigars or any other substance, such as sweet grass or sage, creating a noxious odor in the halls is prohibited.
+The burning of incense, candles, cigars or any other substance, creating a noxious odor in the halls is prohibited.
 Residents are encouraged to use & closely monitor warming devices.